Nebelhom/tweetery/README.md

 ```

 ## Twitter App
 A twitter app account is necessary for the class to work correctly.
-Parameters are to be defined in a csv file (path default 'keys.csv').
+Parameters are to be defined in a csv file (path default 'user_data/keys.csv').

 ### Structure of keys file for twitter app (csv file)
 As these parameters are to be kept secret, there is no key.csv file given by default.
+Again it is, however, important that you place it in the '''user_data''' directory.

 ```
 key,value